bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 technologies, either find instructions elsewhere or use the hijack installation method with a distro that provides full disk encryption, RAID, etc.

-Mount the partitions wherever you like.
+Mount the root partition wherever you like.  `/mnt/bedrock/` is the conventional place to mount the root of the filesystem.
+If you have other partitions, such as `/home`, mount them within the root bedrock filesystem mount accordingly.

 Note the instructions below merge with the hijack installation method; they will mention things such as "if you are doing a hijack install" or "if you are